peterhinch/micropython-epaper/README.md

 # Module micropower.py

 This provides the ``PowerController`` class supporting hardware for turning off the power to the display and other attached hardware.
-This will be described in detail in my micropython-micropower repository but the aim is as follows.
+This is described in detail [here](https://github.com/peterhinch/micropython-micropower.git) but the aim is as follows.
 E-paper displays excel in ultra low power applications in that power can be entirely removed from the display with the image being retained.
 To achieve the lowest possible power consumption from the Pyboard it should be put into standby mode; at the same time power should be removed from attached peripherals inluding the EPD.
 This requires